 My PhD title is “Stand Up and Be (En)Countered: How do I (and others) articulate and resist class, gender and Northern English regional identities in solo stand-up performance.
-I’m taking an ethnographic approach- interviewing 25 Northern English stand-up comedians and stand-up poets about their experiences of articulating and resisting these things in their performances and as a participant observer writing about stand-up gigs, performers and audiences.
-As it’s a practice-based PhD, I’m also making new pieces of work.
+I took an ethnographic approach- interviewing 25 Northern English stand-up comedians and stand-up poets about their experiences of articulating and resisting these things in their performances and as a participant observer writing about stand-up gigs, performers and audiences.
+As it’s a practice-based PhD, I also made new pieces of work.
 The main one is a stand-up comedy and poetry show in the form of a performance auto-ethnography (Me and theorists including Mintz, Gilbert and Friedman would argue that lots of stand-up performance is closely allied to auto ethnography already).
-I’m also looking at my own recent Radio 4 commissions- particularly my show about not wanting children and my show about not wanting to be middle-class.
+I also looking at my own recent Radio 4 commissions- particularly my show about not wanting children and my show about not wanting to be middle-class.
 Bourdieu’s ideas on embodied cultural capital and Bev Skeggs’ development of them in relation to working class women are particularly relevant to my work.

 I’m occasionally writing a research blog: Here

 This is my page at the University of Leeds: Here

 A piece I wrote for The Conversation about how the battle still isn’t won for female comics at the Edinburgh Fringe: Here.

 Piece I wrote for the sociologists Emma Jackson and Claire Biddles’ blog about my voice in the imaginary North- a crucial topic in my research.
 Lots of Planets Have a North

 - Embodied cultural capital: Voice, body, class and resistance in Northern English solo stand-up performance.
 Mock the Weak conference, Teesside University (at ARC, Stockton).
 September 2016.